AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

 <!-- This page is almost duplicated with the "Configure cloud export locations" article in CJA.
 Differences are that Snowflake isn't supported here and there is a Suffix field for each account type. -->

+>[!NOTE]
+>
+>System administrators can restrict users from creating accounts, as described in [Configure whether users can create accounts](/help/components/locations/locations-manager.md#configure-whether-users-can-create-accounts).
+If you can't create accounts as described in this section, contact your system administrator.

 You can configure a cloud account that is used for any or all of the following purposes:

 * Exporting files using [Data Feeds](/help/export/analytics-data-feed/create-feed.md)